ImageMagick/Usage-Markdown/quantize/index.md

 Note how a larger tile size allows you to simulate more 'color levels', but also generates more noticeable defects or rectangular arrays of pixels at certain levels.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > The '`o8x8`' ordered dither was part of the IM core code for a long time, but was not used.
 > It was only added as an option to the "`-ordered-dither`" operator IM v6.2.9, when IM Examples started to detail the use of this operator.
 >
-> At this time the maps were given more definitive names to allow further expansion of the "`-ordered-dither`" operator, though the older backward compatible 'tile size' names, were retained as aliases to the new names.
+> At this time, the maps were given more definitive names to allow further expansion of the "`-ordered-dither`" operator, though the older backward compatible 'tile size' names, were retained as aliases to the new names.
 >
-> Also the 'maps' that produced the 'o3x3' and 'o4x4' were completely revised to produce a better 'diffused pixel' dither pattern.
+> Also, the 'maps' that produced the 'o3x3' and 'o4x4' were completely revised to produce a better 'diffused pixel' dither pattern.
 > Before this the maps produced distinct 'clumps' of pixels.
 >
 > See [Ordered Dither Upgrade](../bugs/ordered-dither/) notes page for examples of the old patterns before they were fixed, as well as other changes made during the development for the official release of the upgrades in IM v6.3.0.

-Of course you need to convert the image to grey-scale first to produce a proper bitmap of all the channels in the image, however as the process is not random you don't need to post-process the image as you need to for the [-random-threshold](../option_link.cgi?random-threshold)" operator simplifying things enormously.
+Of course, you need to convert the image to grey-scale first to produce a proper bitmap of all the channels in the image, however as the process is not random you don't need to post-process the image as you need to for the [-random-threshold](../option_link.cgi?random-threshold)" operator simplifying things enormously.

 ~~~
 convert logo.png -colorspace Gray  -ordered-dither o2x2  logo_bw_o2x2.gif